Mo Abudu: EbonyLife

 Abudu started Ebonylife TV (ELTV) in 2013, a network airing in many African countries, the UK and the Caribbean.
-Ebonylife TV transmitted its first broadcast on 1 July 2013 on Multichoice's DSTV Channel 165.
+It transmitted its first broadcast on 1 July 2013 on Multichoice's DSTV Channel 165.
 Ebonylife TV later launched a multi-screen video-on-demand (VOD) platform.
 It had a carriage deal with another pay-TV operator, StarTimes.
-Abudu is also in charge of EbonyLife Media, which includes EbonyLife Films and EbonyLife Studios.
+Abudu is in charge of EbonyLife Media, which includes EbonyLife Films and EbonyLife Studios.
 She also oversees the EbonyLife Creative Academy, a school focused on teaching filmmaking skills, and EbonyLife Place, a luxury entertainment resort in Nigeria.

 Abudu established EbonyLife Films in 2014.
 Her first film as an executive producer was Fifty.
 She was a co-producer of The Wedding Party (2016).
-Other films she has also executive-produced or co-produced are: The Wedding Party 2, The Royal Hibiscus Hotel, Chief Daddy, Your Excellency and Òlòtūré.
+Other films she has executive-produced or co-produced are The Wedding Party 2, The Royal Hibiscus Hotel, Chief Daddy, Your Excellency and Òlòtūré.
 She also produced Blood Sisters; it made the top ten list globally on Netflix, accumulating over 11 million viewing hours.
-Mo Abudu's latest project, Elesin Oba, The King's Horseman, premiered in the Special Presentations category at the 2022 Toronto International Film Festival.
+Abudu's project Elesin Oba, The King's Horseman premiered in the Special Presentations category at the 2022 Toronto International Film Festival.
 In March 2018, EbonyLife Media and Sony Pictures Television co-produced The Dahomey Warriors.
 In January 2020, AMC Networks announced its partnership with EbonyLife to produce Nigeria 2099, an afrofuturistic crime-drama created by EbonyLife.
-Other collaborations with international studios include Sony, Netflix, Starz and Lionsgate, BBC, Will and Jada Smith's Westbrook Studios and Will Packer Productions.
+Other collaborations with international studios include Sony, Netflix, Starz and Lionsgate, BBC, Will and Jada Smith's Westbrook Studios, and Will Packer Productions.